dimovskidamjan/Snippets/README.md

 ## Contributions
 If you want to add or edit a snippet, please follow these conventions:
-1. Prefix the snippet title with XS followed with the snippet name in capitalized camel case (XSSnippetName).
+1. Prefix the snippet title with XS followed with the snippet name in (XS Snippet Name).
-2. Prefix the snippet autocompletion keyword with xs followed with the keyword(xssnippetKeyword).
+2. Prefix the snippet autocompletion keyword with xs followed with the keyword(xsSnippetKeyword).
 3. Please use a descriptive title and write a snippet summary so that other users know what your snippet does.

 ## Creating a new snippet